youyanggu/groupme_stats/README.md

-groupme_stats
+Download GroupMe Messages
 =============

-Tool to download GroupMe messages to a CSV file and display simple stats about those messages.
+This is a tool to download GroupMe messages to a CSV file and display simple stats about those messages.

 Example usage:
 - Number of messages by each user